joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/encrypted-local-storage.md

 The third parameter of the `setItem()` method, the `stronglyBound` parameter, is optional.
-When this parameter is set to `true`, the encrypted local store binds the stored item to the storing AIR application’s digital signature and bits:
+When this parameter is set to `true`, the encrypted local store binds the stored item to the storing AIR application's digital signature and bits:

     var str:String = "Bob";
     var bytes:ByteArray = new ByteArray();